wds4/DCoSL/dips/grapevine/ratingsSkeletons/nostrChannelTopicsRelationshipCuratorEndorsement.md

 # THIS RATING TEMPLATE IS BEING DEPRECATED

-because nostrChannelTopicsTreeStructureEndorsement covers this use case
+because nostrChannelTopicsTreeStructureCuratorEndorsement covers this use case

+Should nostrChannelTopicsCuratorEndorsement also be deprecated?

 ## Description